marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

 tags: ['Trip reports', 'Hiking']
 ---

-I decided to go on a last-minute overnight trip as I was going to be traveling for the next few weekends and wanted to get some trail miles and test gear ahead of the JMT.
+I wanted to go on a last-minute overnight trip as I will be traveling the next few weekends and wanted to get some trail miles and test gear ahead of the JMT.

 As most places in the Sierras are still snowed in, Henry Coe was the logical destination.
 Less than an hour from the South Bay Area, it's a great place to get out in nature without having to drive too far.
-I found a loop on [AllTrails](https://www.alltrails.com/explore/trail/us/california/pacheco-falls-loop-via-coyote-creek-hunting-hollow) that was about the length I wanted to do and was in a part of the park I hadn't explored before.
+I found a loop on [AllTrails](https://www.alltrails.com/explore/trail/us/california/pacheco-falls-loop-via-coyote-creek-hunting-hollow) that was about the length I wanted to do and that was in a part of the park I hadn't explored before.

 <iframe width="100%" height="500px" src="https://caltopo.com/m/V59T"></iframe>

 ## Day 1

-I arrived at the Hunting Hollow parking lot around 9am on a Friday.
+I arrived at the Hunting Hollow parking lot around 9am on Friday.
 There were only four or five other cars on the big lot.
 I filled in the self-registration and headed off.

 The trail starts with a two-mile road walk along Coyote Creek.
 The sides of the road were full of wildflowers, and the creek was going strong.
 I only saw two cars on the road walk, so it wasn't bad at all.